 - Fee Currency: Euros

 - Fee Details: One-time refundable deposit 1,500 Administration Fee of 250 (refundable if the school can not offer a place), One-time, non-refundable registration fee 1,500 Annual Tuition Fees (include all books and some after-school activities) Nursery (full-time)11,940 Reception 14,940 Years 1-2 15,240 Years 3-6 15,420 Years 7-13 16,320

-- Fee Extras: 1 to 1 support available as needed, as extra cost.
-Speech therapy and occupational therapy are also additional costs (sometimes (partially) covered by health insurance); SEN support in a small group with SEN teachers/co-ordinators covered by the school fees.
+- Fee Extras: 1 to 1 support available as needed:extra cost.
+Speech therapy and occupational therapy: extra cost.
 No extra cost for EAL support.
 Pupils bring packed lunches in Early Years and Infant school.
-Lunch provided in Junior and Senior Schools (pupils can also bring packed lunch); some after school activities; private music tuition.
+Lunch provided in Junior and Senior Schools (pupils can also bring packed lunch).
+Some after school activities.
+Private music tuition.

 - Religion: Non-denominational

 GCSE (General Certificate of Secondary Education)

 National Curriculum for England